nevinera/rspec-cover_it/README.md

 As initially implemented, it fails your tests if you don't run the entire test file. `rspec spec/foo_spec.rb:32` will error, because .. running only one of your tests _doesn't cover the class_.
-I have a solution for this, but it uses some non-public bits of RSpec, so I'm trying to find a better answer first.
+I have a solution for this, but it uses some non-public bits of RSpec, so I'm trying to find a better answer still.
 (Conversation started in their
 [issue tracker](https://github.com/rspec/rspec-core/issues/3037))

-So far, I haven't found a _great_ way to report that there's a problem.
-The output from having insufficient coverage is _raising an exception from an `after(:context)` hook_, which RSpec rescues and formats for itself, and there aren't a lot of controls - it works, but it's a bit ugly and doesn't really give the right immediate impression.
-I'm contemplating using an `after(:suite)` hook and aggregating them myself, but at the end of the day RSpec is in control of the output stream, and we don't entirely fit its metaphor.

 We're using `Object.const_source_location` to find the path of the source file defining a given constant.
 That _mostly_ works, but it actually gives the path